This article contains affiliate links.

 The bottom line is that muzzle brakes and compensators typically make more noise and flash in exchange for “fixing” something that you could do yourself with better shooting mechanics.
 For the average user, you’re better off spending that money on more practice ammo to get a hold of your fundamentals and recoil management.

-For the other 10%, where a brake or comp might be useful, it means that you fall into one of three categories:
+For the everyone else, a brake or comp might be useful if you fall into one of three categories:

 - You’re already an expert at very fast shooting and need an extra edge in an action shooting match